Plaza Hotel: Landmark designations

 The demolition of the nearby Savoy-Plaza in 1964, and its replacement with the General Motors Building, resulted in a preservation movement to save the Plaza Hotel and nearby structures.
 This prompted the New York City Planning Commission to rezone a three-block area around Grand Army Plaza, including the Plaza Hotel, in 1968.
 The Plaza Hotel's exterior was designated a city landmark by the New York City Landmarks Preservation Commission in 1969.
 The hotel was added to the National Register of Historic Places in 1978, and it was made a National Historic Landmark in 1986.

 A large part of the main public space in the interior—including the lobbies, ballroom, and restaurant spaces—was made a New York City designated landmark in 2005.
 The interior-landmark designation was partially motivated by opposition to El Ad's original plans to renovate the hotel during 2004.
 The restaurant spaces, preserved under the interior-landmark designation, would have been converted into retail space.
 The Edwardian Room was not originally part of the landmark designation, but it was ultimately protected along with the other rooms.

 In media

 The Plaza Hotel has been used as a setting for several works of literature throughout its history.
-Most notably, it served as the setting the Eloise series of books, the success of which led the hotel's owners during the 1960s to hang the character's portrait in the lobby.
+Most notably, it served as the setting for the Eloise series of books, the success of which led the hotel's owners during the 1960s to hang the character's portrait in the lobby.
 The Plaza was also featured in F. Scott Fitzgerald's 1925 novel The Great Gatsby.